semework/semework/README.md

 <p></p>

-Although there are several expensive and very complicated choices, most

-require some/basic training on how to even use them.
+Although there are several expensive and very complicated choices, most require some/basic training on how to even use them.

 Accordingly, this tool is:

-* a simple (just upload your data CSV)</li>
+* a simple (just upload your data CSV)

-* cheap</li>
+* cheap

-* ow maintenance tool desinged for individuals and businesses.</li>
+* low maintenance tool desinged for individuals and businesses.

 # Here is how it works, you:

 1. click a button to upload your data
 2. press on dials and move sliders to decide how to analyze it, such as:
 3. chooseing  your target (label) column, the feature you want to understand/improve